HAPPENINGS: See what's coming up this week in the Black Hills

 OTHER

-Armchair Travelers Book Club will discuss books by Agatha Christie, noon, Sturgis Public Library's Lushbough Room

-Geek Speak Lecture: The Forgotten Founding Father Noah Webster and His Dictionary by Dr. Andrey Reznikov, 4 p.m., Jonas Hall, Black Hills State University, Spearfish
+Geek Speak Lecture: Grey Gaming, The Rise of the Antihero by Aaron Bauerly, 4 p.m., Jonas Hall, Black Hills State University, Spearfish

-"Mystery and Mayhem in the Black Hills," author talk with Sandra Brannan and Ann Charles, 4:30-6 p.m., Sturgis Public Library
+Norbeck Society – Valerie Naylor on Protecting Theodore Roosevelt’s Legacy in the Dakotas and Beyond, 5:30 p.m., Outdoor Campus West, Rapid City

 You have free articles remaining.

+Household hazardous waste disposal event, 8 a.m.-1 p.m., Central States Fairground.
+Admission is nonperishable food for Feeding South Dakota.

+Military History Forum, 9 a.m., S.D.
+Air and Space Museum, Box Elder.
+Henry Cordes will present Liberty Ships and Troopships.

-Women of the Moose Fall Craft/Vendor Fair, 9 a.m. to 2 p.m., Moose Lodge, Rapid City
+Holiday Craft & Vendor Fair, 9 a.m. to 3 p.m., West Middle School, Rapid City

 Oct.
 18: